PARKING TICKETS / VIOLATIONS

 As the Town of Idaho Springs' parking operator, Park Idaho Springs has been granted the authority to issue violations and collect violation fines on behalf of the Town of Idaho Springs.

 Failing to pay parking violations, blocking traffic or not adhering to regulations will result in your vehicle being impounded.
 To retrieve an impounded vehicle please contact Park Idaho Springs.

-If you were issued a parking ticket by Park Idaho Springs and would like to dispute it, your dispute must be made in writing within 10 days of the ticket date.
+If you were issued a parking violation by Park Idaho Springs and would like to dispute it, your dispute must be made in writing within 10 days of the violation date.

 Disputes will not be handled in person or over the phone.*